Save Mart Supermarkets

 The Save Mart Companies is an American grocery store operator founded and headquartered in Modesto, California.
-It owns and operates stores under the names of Save Mart, Lucky, Lucky California, FoodMaxx, and Maxx Value Foods.
+It owns and operates stores under the Save Mart, Lucky, and FoodMaxx brands.
 The stores are located in northern and central California and northern Nevada.
+The company is owned by the Jim Pattison Group.

 Overview

 Save Mart stores are full-service grocery stores with a broad product offering, including fresh produce, bakery goods, deli foods and ethnic foods.
 In Lodi and Stockton, an unrelated Save Mart chain operated and so stores were branded under the S-Mart Foods name.
 The unrelated chain has since folded and the stores in Lodi and Stockton are now under the Save Mart banner.